lukeod/vampiresurvivors-modding/stage-system.md

 - `PickRandomEnemyFromList()` for selecting from custom enemy lists

 ### Updated Random System
 The stage system now uses Unity.Mathematics.Random for more predictable and controllable randomization.
-When hooking into random enemy selection methods, you can pass a specific Random instance to ensure deterministic behavior across different game sessions.
+When hooking into random enemy selection methods, pass a specific Random instance for deterministic behavior across different game sessions.